1980 Houston Astros season: September—October

 On September 6, Art Howe's eighth consecutive hit, a two-run single, matched the club record and paced a 9–5 triumph over St. Louis during the first game of a doubleheader.
-Staring pitcher Joe Niekro chipped in two hits with a double.
+Pitcher Joe Niekro chipped in two hits with a double.
 In the nightcap, José Cruz blasted a grand slam, the first of his career, and ninth home run of the season.
 Cruz' blast, off John Martin in third inning, ignited the crucial margin for victory in a 6-4 final for the twinbill sweep which drew the Astros to within one game of the NL West-leading Dodgers.
 Vern Ruhle, who went the distance for the second game, continued his emergence as a clutch performer in place of J. R. Richard after his stroke to fuel the Astros in the pennant race.

 Cruz blasted an extra innings, walk-off home run on September 10 off Rick Sutcliffe to cap a furious 6–5 final over Los Angeles, pulling the two clubs into a tie for first place in the NL West.
 The drive redeemed two previous Astros runners who were cut down attempting to score, while Cruz had stoked two rallies in regulation to bring the contest to a 3–3 tie.
-César Cedeño clustered four hits; Cruz was 3-for-6 and scored thrice.
+César Cedeño clustered four hits; The fourth walk-off blast of Cruz' career, (Note: José Cruz: 6 home runs in 1972–1988—walk-off) he went 3-for-6 and scored thrice.
 Nolan Ryan worked the first eight innings for Houston and struck out nine.

 Joe Morgan stung his former club on September 18 with a tie-breaking two-run home run, punctuating a 10–2 beatdown of Cincinnati.
 José Cruz also homered off Charlie Liebrandt in the ninth as the Astros ran away with it to highlight a five-run frame.
 Ken Forsch (12–12) earned the win while Joe Sambito polished off three scoreless frames to sum his 16th save.

 On September 21, Vern Ruhle heaved 7 2/3 innings pitched of a no-hit bid to grasp a 5–1 win in San Francisco while reclaiming the division lead from the Dodgers.
 Jim Wohlford desisted the bid but Ruhle (10–4) could not be halted from polishing off a complete game three-hitter to outduel Vida Blue, and post a game score of 81.
 Art Howe homered and Gary Woods drove in two for Houston.